 When ordering or registering on our site, as appropriate, you may be asked to enter your name, email address, mailing address, phone number, credit card information or other details to help you with your experience.
 Credit card information is used only to process payments.

-Layers of Learning does not store or have the ability to see or turn over to any authority your credit card information.
-We use Stripe to process credit cards or you have the option to checkout with PayPal.
+Layers of Learning uses Stripe to process credit cards or you have the option to checkout with PayPal.
 When you enter credit card information it is actually those companies that collect that data.
 We do store your mailing or physical address when you make an order though this website.

 We also collect data from users who browse our site.
-The data collected is stored locally on our server, can only be seen by us, and is not collected by, given, or sold to Google or any other commercial entity for advertising purposes.
 The data includes general location information from your ip address, the search terms used to discover Layers of Learning, the number of unique visits, total visits, and data about the pages visited.

 When do we collect information?